 Currently, just 1 in 3 U.S. workers, according to Gallup, believe they’re regularly recognized for their good work.
 This is a frightening statistic, considering that employee happiness is directly linked to overall engagement and productivity.

-Management needs to take time to recognize employees for outstanding work.
+Management needs to take time to publicly recognize employees for outstanding work.

 However, leaders and managers, and even peers, must keep in mind the amount of recognition they distribute.
 A balance is necessary to encourage employees to work hard but also avoid feeling entitled.
 While the steps for doing so are company-specific, there are some general rules of thumb we recommend companies follow: